DurjaMan27/green-blender/README.md

 The purpose of this repository is for students to experiment with open source coding and collaboration through GitHub.
 The goal is to create an extensive and advanced open source project with a clear topic.

 The open source project will center around environmental sustainability, focusing on renewable energy and responsible investing.
+We will start by looking at companies with top ESG scores.